microsoft/WPF-Samples/README.md

 After cloning the WPF-Samples respository, there will be two solution files in the root directory: WPF-Samples.sln (targeting .NET Framework 4.5.2) and WPF-Samples.netcore.sln (.NET SDK, targeting .NET core 3.0 and .NET Framework 4.72).

 * To build the samples, open one of the solution files in Visual Studio 2017 and build the solution.
 * Alternatively, navigate to the directory of a sample.
-There will be two project files: sampleName.csproj (.NET 4.5.2) and sampleName.netcore.csproj (multitargeted .NET core 3.0 and .NET Framework 4.7.2).
+There will be two project files: sampleName.csproj (.NET 4.7.2) and sampleName.netcore.csproj (.NET Core 3.0).
 Build with 'dotnet build' or 'msbuild' specifying the target project file.

 The easiest way to use these samples without using Git is to download the zip file containing the current version (using the link below or by clicking the "Download ZIP" button on the repo page).
 You can then unzip the entire archive and use the samples in Visual Studio 2017.